DefGuard/docs/help/mobile-client/instance-adding.md

 4. Select **Remote Device Activation** and click **Next**.
 <figure><img src="../../.gitbook/assets/defguard-add-new-device.png" alt="" width="50%"><figcaption></figcaption></figure>

-5. After that you should see URL, Token and QR Code. **Take screenshot of QR code**, we will need it in next step.
+5. After that you will see URL, Token and QR Code. **Take screenshot of QR code**, we will need it in next step.
 <figure><img src="../../.gitbook/assets/defguard-add-instance-qr.png" alt="" width="50%"><figcaption></figcaption></figure>

 6. Open Defguard Mobile on your smartphone